-Sonia Boyce, one of the leading figures in the contemporary British Art Scene was selected to create an artwork for Newham Trackside Wall.
-Local residents have contributed to the artist selection process and, through a series of workshops and events led by Boyce throughout the three neighbourhoods, have also contributed to the development of the final artwork.
-Over 300 stories have been collected by Boyce that highlight individual memories and the people and events that have shaped Newham.
-Over 170 of these stories will be woven into the design of the final artwork..
+The artwork is deeply reflective of the local community, with local residents contributing stories through a series of workshops and events led by Boyce throughout the three neighbourhoods.
+Over 300 stories were collected by Boyce from 2017 to 2018 that highlight individual memories of the people and events that have shaped Newham.
+Over 170 of these stories are woven into the design of the final artwork.

 Over her 30-year career Sonia Boyce has emerged as one of the leading figures in the British art scene.